0xstern/tailwind-theme-extractor/examples/README.md

 Complete feature demonstration showing:

-- Theme extraction from CSS files
+- Theme resolution from CSS files
 - Accessing all theme namespaces
-- Statistics about extracted variables
+- Statistics about resolved variables
 - Example usage with chart libraries

 **Run it:**